rustfoundation/safety-critical-rust-consortium/projects/state of rust adoption survey/2025/proposed_questions.md

 - [ ] Hiring engineers
 - [ ] Hardware support
 - [ ] Ecosystem (libraries, drivers, etc)
+- [ ] Lack of qualified tooling
 - [ ] Regulatory hurdles
 - [ ] Legacy Codebase
 - [ ] Training
 - [ ] Other (text entry)

-How would you be interested in using Rust in your safety-critical role?
+How do you or would you be interested in using Rust in your safety-critical role?
 *Select multiple*

 - [ ] Starting a new project in Rust
 - [ ] Rewriting an existing project in Rust
+- [ ] Rewriting part of your codebase in Rust
 - [ ] Integrating Rust with an existing codebase
 - [ ] Integrating Rust components into an existing system
+- [ ] Using C/C++ Interoperability layer
 - [ ] Other (text entry)

 ### Not Interested in Using Rust